Missouri Pedestrian Accident Attorneys

 Who Is Liable for Your Injuries After a Pedestrian Accident?

-While pedestrians are required by law to follow traffic control devices—such as stop signals, red lights, and crossing guard signals—and should take reasonable precautions to keep themselves safe, the very fact that they just can’t stand up to cars, trucks, and other motor vehicles means that motorists have an obligation to give pedestrians the right-of-way whenever possible.
+While pedestrians are required by law to follow traffic control devices—such as stop signals, red lights, and crossing guard signals—and should take reasonable precautions to keep themselves safe, the very fact that they just can’t stand up to cars, trucks, and other motor vehicles means that motorists should give pedestrians the right-of-way whenever possible.
 You may have even heard the saying, “pedestrians always have the right of way.”
 While this is not strictly true (pedestrians cannot simply dart out into traffic, for example), it underlines the idea that motorists should use extreme caution when driving around or near people on foot.

 Sadly, motorists do not always give pedestrians this level of care.
 All too often, they are distracted, careless, or reckless—with devastating consequences.
 When a motorist is negligent or acts wrongfully, for example, by breaking traffic laws, and this leads to a pedestrian accident resulting in injuries and other damages, the negligent motorist can be held legally liable.

 Examples of How Negligence Leads to Pedestrian Accidents

 How exactly does a motorist’s negligent or wrongful behavior cause a pedestrian accident?
 Some common examples include:

 - Texting while driving or otherwise driving distracted, causing the motorist to fail to see the pedestrian

 - Speeding, causing the motorist to not have enough time to slow or stop to avoid hitting a pedestrian